vshaxe/vscode-checkstyle/README.md

 ## JSON Schema Definitions

-vscode-checkstyle comes with JSON schemas for `checkstyle.json` and `checkstyle-excludes.json`, which will help you through autocomplete and documentation when editing both file types. e.g.:
+vscode-checkstyle comes with JSON schemas for `checkstyle.json` and `checkstyle-excludes.json`, which will help you through autocomplete and tooltips when editing both file types. e.g.:

 ![CheckstyleSchema](resources/CheckstyleSchema.gif)